LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    :ref:`expanding <apis:expanding/0>` built-in
    protocol.
 The hook object must be compiled and loaded when this option is used.
-It's also possible to specify a Prolog module instead of a Logtalk object but the module must be pre-loaded and its identifier must be different from any object identifier.
+It's also possible to specify a Prolog module instead of a Logtalk object, but the module must be pre-loaded, and its identifier must be different from any object identifier.

 .. _flag_clean: